hammerheim-game/hammerheim-rules/5-warbands.md

 distracting enemies with a hail of heavy stones.
 Profile M WS BS S T W I A Ld
 4 2 3 3 3 1 3 1 6
-Weapons/Armour: Sluggas may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: Sluggas may be equipped with weapons and armor chosen from the Henchmen equipment list.
 Special Rules
 Animosity: are subject to the rules for Animosity.
 Sluggas: In the shooting phase, the Sluggas may throw